ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 **However, in the NBitcoin, we often use an object which is created by "new Key()" as a private key.**

-When you instantiate a key object, under the hood, in the case of the .NET, you should invoke RNGCryptoServiceProvider to generate a random key data composed of the byte array and store it into a key object, which is a .NET wrapper around the Windows Cryto API.
-However, in the .NET, particular RNGCryptoServiceProvider is not mandatory, you can choose different generators you want to use.
-And also, since the RNGCryptoServiceProvider wouldn't work on the non-Windows platform, you should choose appropriate generators on each platform.
+When you instantiate a key object, under the hood, in the case of the NBitcoin which is run on the .NET environment, you invoke by default a secure RNG to generate a random key data and store it into a key object.

-For more details, reference a "Is it random enough?" chapter of "Key generation and encryption" part and the [NBitcoin repository](https://github.com/MetacoSA/NBitcoin) by examining a Key.cs, a BitcoinSecret.cs, and a Base58Data.cs etc files.
+For more details, reference a "Is it random enough?" chapter of "Key generation and encryption" part.

-A key object generated in this way contains a randomly generated key data in the object, and this object is often used in generating other types of keys such as a public key, BitcoinSecret(nothing but a private key represented in Base58Check to use it in the UI layer such as a wallet software, and Bitcoin secret is exactly identical concept wit a WIF except for its called name.), a ScriptPubKey and so on.
+As mentioned above, a key object generated in this way contains a randomly generated key data in the object, and this object is often used in generating other types of keys such as a public key, BitcoinSecret(nothing but a private key represented in Base58Check to use it in the UI layer such as a wallet software, and Bitcoin secret is exactly identical concept with a WIF except for its differently called name.), a ScriptPubKey and so on.

 ## Section3.
 Bitcoin network and Bitcoin address